melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 **Global Accelerator** is a new AWS service that connects local and global users over the AWS global network, not the internet, and directs traffic to the closet region and providing automatic failover if there is a problem.
 The Edge locations point to different server instances.
 It's more akin to a load balancer than Cloudfront, which is more strictly about better performance.
 "AWS Global Accelerator is a networking service that sends your user’s traffic through Amazon Web Service’s global network infrastructure, improving your internet user performance by up to 60%.
 When the internet is congested, Global Accelerator’s automatic routing optimisations will help keep your packet loss, jitter, and latency consistently low."

-### Monitoring and Logging Services
+### Cloud management

+#### Amazon Virtual Private Cloud (VPC)

+The idea here is that you might have multiple EC2 instances that should be grouped able to talk to each other, but should not be able to be connected to via the internet for example.
+A tag could be used

+Amazon Virtual Private Cloud (VPC) is an isolated virtual network — your own datacenter — in the AWS cloud.
+A VPC spans all availability zones in a region.
+A router directs traffic between the subnets and Internet Gateway, which is a connection to the public internet.
+A secure VPN connection can be made between the Internet and Customer Gateways.

+A Direct Connect private network connection is also possible. **AWS Direct Connect** can be used as an alternative to connecting to a VPC via the internet and it enables a hybrid cloud architecture.
+An AWS Direct Connect connection is a private, dedicated link to AWS.
+Direct Connect has a higher bandwidth compared to a managed VPN, but takes weeks to months to setup and is much more expensive.
+As it does not use the internet, performance is consistent.

+Security groups are a virtual firewall applied at the instance level controlling outbound and inbound traffic, Network access control lists (ACLs) are firewalls applied at the subnet level of the VPC.
+Every instance has a private IP address and if it's in a public subnet it will have a public address.
+When the instance is stopped and restarted it will lose and get a new public IP.
+If you don't want to lose the public IP, you can create a permanent elastic IP.

+A VPC has a collection of IP addresses associated with it, and subnets have a subset of those. **Network Address Translation (NAT)** Gateway can be created in a public subnet that communicates with an EC2 instance in a private subnet and with the Internet Gateway.
+The same problem can be similarly solved by a NAT Instance but it is self managed. **AWS Transit Gateway** is a way to connect multiple VPCs through a central hub.
+It avoids complex peering relationships (1:1 connections0.
+Data is encrypted--it is not the public internet.

+### Cloud monitoring

+#### Amazon CloudWatch

-**Amazon CloudWatch** collects metrics from other services (performance monitoring), e.g. EC2 CPU utilisation, etc. Alarms can be set on CouldWatch that trigger a response when certain thresholds are met, such as a notification or remediation.
+Collects metrics from other services (performance monitoring), e.g. EC2 CPU utilisation, etc. Alarms can be set on CouldWatch that trigger a response when certain thresholds are met, such as a notification or remediation.
 It is a regional service.
 Use CloudWatch to configure alarms that deliver a notification when activated.
 The alarms can use cost metrics that trigger the alarm when a certain amount of spend has been reached.

 CloudTrail is an auditing service, it logs all API activity for an AWS account (regardless of whether it's through the console or CLI), to an S3 bucket so you can diagnose what happened.